-Sera is a native of Western Colorado and an alumna of The George Washington and Oregon State Universities.
-Her work history in the recreation field began in high school as a lifeguard and swim instructor, and evolved into a decade of work as a river ranger, wilderness ranger, whitewater river guide, and whitewater kayak instructor.
+Her work history in the recreation field began in high school as a lifeguard and swim instructor.
+Her career evolved into a decade of work as a river ranger, wilderness ranger, whitewater river guide and whitewater kayak instructor.
 She has also worked for the Bureau of Land Management as an outdoor recreation planner in the national rivers and trails programs.

 Sera has been teaching as an adjunct professor at West Virginia University’s Division of Forestry and Natural Resources since 2011.
 She has taught various classes in Recreation, Parks and Tourism, but her primary teaching interest is Social Research Methods in Natural Resource Management.
 She has also taught Human Dimensions of Natural Resource Management and Managing Recreation and Tourism Services.
 Sera serves as the President of the City of Morgantown’s Board of Recreation Commissioners.

 As the Research Coordinator for Campus Recreation, Sera uses social research methods and analysis to facilitate strategic and informed program management and decision-making for Campus Recreation.
 Sera knew this career path was right for her because curiosity makes a good scientist.
 She is always the one asking questions; her career allows her to use various methods and a scientific approach to create more understanding – and questions.

 Sera’s favorite part of her job are the individuals she has a chance to work with!

 In Sera’s free time, she enjoys being a mother, whitewater kayaking, SUP boarding, trail running, swimming and other outdoor adventures!

 Things you wouldn’t expect about Sera: